 Accommodation: $3,200 approx.

 And the rest…: $6,430 (I paid most things cash, so it’s a bit hard to allocate precisely the total amount of accommodation, food, and miscellaneous).

 Total number of countries visited: 51

-In addition, I earned some money through advertising on the site, and through commissions or affiliate marketing.
-Some of my recommendations on the site do earn me a small commission if someone acts upon them, but of course, anything that I’m recommending here is either something I love or something I’m currently using.
-A good sample is my Travel Gear page, where I list everything I’m carrying on this RTW.
-This income ranges between $1000 and $1500 per month, which helps offset most of my spending on the road.
+Also, I earned some money through advertising on this site, and through commissions or affiliate marketing.
+Some of my recommendations on the site do earn me a small commission if someone acts upon them.

-Time permitting, I also earned a bit of income by travel hacking with Flightfox, a site that brings the best travel hackers to compete to find you the cheapest airfare possible (earning them a small commission if their flight is awarded).
+Time permitting, I also earned some income by travel hacking with FlightFox, a site that brings the best travel hackers to compete to find you the cheapest airfare possible (earning them a small commission if their flight is awarded).